apakrash/packet-generation-tools/docs/07-Reconn-the-network-3-arp-ping.md

 Doing L2 Scans are possible with scapy. `srp(Ether(dst="ff:ff:ff:ff:ff:ff")/ARP(pdst="1.1.1.1/32"), timeout=2)` is used to check for the MAC address for which packet destined to `1.1.1.1` should be sent.

-[But `1.1.1.1` is not in the local network, what mac address should the packets be sent to?]

 ## Run the code